-- Keep the lights dim in the hour prior to bedtime This will help your child to regulate their sleepy hormones and adjust to being sleepier at the new bedtime.
+- Dim the lights – keep the lights dim in the hour prior to bedtime This will help your child to regulate their sleepy hormones and adjust to being sleepier at the new bedtime.

-- Avoid playing outside and bright screens (TV, tablet, phone) or bright indoor light during the hour leading to bed.
+- Watch light exposure – avoid playing outside and bright screens (TV, tablet, phone) or bright indoor light during the hour leading to bed.